jimbaker/tagstr/tutorial.rst

 require a templating engine like Jinja2.
 Such engines typically come along with a Domain Specific Language (DSL) for declaring templates that, given some contextual data, can be compiled into larger bodies of text.
 An especially common use case for such engines is the construction of HTML documents.
-For example, if we wanted to create a simple todo list using Jinja it might look something like this::
+For example, if you wanted to create a simple todo list using Jinja it might look something like this::

     from jinja2 import Template